-To apply for permission complete the permit application form (automatic download - word document) and send it to:
+New applications for permission to import or export asbestos can be made by completing the permit application form (automatic download – word document) and sending it to the email below.

 Phone: 1300 326 148

-Please allow up to 60 days for your application to be processed.
+Please allow up to 60 days for applications to be processed.

 What happens if my application is successful?